xelax90/rcon-tool/README.md

         - Doubleclick on the daily trigger
         - Check the Repeat checkbox and select 15 minutes
         - Click OK and save the task
+- Setting up automated server restart:
+    - Open the Windows Scheduled Tasks.
+    - Create two new new simple tasks with the following settings:
+        - Name: Ark Server Restart island (and Ark Server Restart scorched)
+        - Daily at 00:00:00 (Or any other time that you want to run the restart at), Repeat every day
+        - Action: Start program.
+Select the generated restartServer.bat file
 - The server should now be up and running and will check for updates every 15 minutes.
 - If the script detects a required update, the server will be shut down using the `rcon:ark:stop-server` command and then started again.
 - All online players will be notified about the restart according to shutdown intervals configuration and the world will be saved before the restart happens